SynapseProject/synapse.docs/docs/plans/actions/detail.md

 Declares the library to support executing the Action.
 Detailed information on Handlers can be found [here](/plans/handlers/ "Handlers").

 #### Parameters
-Delares the ParameterInfo block used when invoking the Action.
+Declares the ParameterInfo block used when invoking the Action.
 Detailed information on Handlers can be found [here](/plans/parms/detail/ "Parameters").

 #### ActionGroup
 A grouping mechanism for a child branch of Actions.
 For a given parent Action, its ActionGroup must complete before child Actions are executed; the ExecuteResult from ActionGroup will be used to filter child Actions.
 ActionGroups provide a mechanism for ensuring a subset of actions complete before continuing to further descendent Actions.
 Any Action, including the ActionGroup itself, can host an ActionGroup.